Free entropy: Examples

 Note that the use of the terms "Massieu" and "Planck" for explicit Massieu-Planck potentials are somewhat obscure and ambiguous.
 In particular "Planck potential" has alternative meanings.
 The most standard notation for an entropic potential is $\psi$, used by both Planck and Schrödinger.
 (Note that Gibbs used $\psi$ to denote the free energy.)
-Free entropies where invented by French engineer François Massieu in 1869, and actually predate Gibbs's free energy (1875).
+Free entropies were invented by French engineer François Massieu in 1869, and actually predate Gibbs's free energy (1875).